Will you be throwing your smartphone in the garbage soon?

 Reilly: Okay, so why hasn’t this happened yet?
 Why haven’t AR glasses taken over smartphones?

 The battery of an iPhone 13 is very advanced.
 It packs more power in less space at a reasonable price than anything else on the market.

 But it’s roughly the length and width of a playing card.
 And as thick as five credit cards stacked on top of each other.
 It’s far too large and bulky to integrate into AR smart glasses.

 Reilly: So how long until we see batteries small enough to fit in AR glasses?

 Wood: We’re getting there, but it’ll take a few years.
-At the current rate of improvement, I’d estimate we’ll have batteries small enough to seamlessly fit in a pair of lightweight AR glasses by 2027 or so.
-That lines up with a recent report that Apple plans to release AR glasses called “N421” later this decade.
+At the current rate of improvement, I’d estimate we’ll have batteries small enough to seamlessly fit on a pair of lightweight AR glasses by 2027 or so.

 We’ll see imperfect solutions before then.
 For example, AR glasses could be attached to a power cable that connects to a battery worn on your belt.